-Gamification can motivate you to boost your savings.
+For those in this no- or low-savings category, gamification may be able to help, motivating you to save and have fun while you’re at it.
 Unlike the traditional method of saving money—which takes time to yield results even as savings rates rise—a gamified experience instantly rewards you for your efforts.

 “The main action that happens in a gamified system is that they tend to be very focused on providing people with immediate positive reinforcement that repeats with every action the user makes,” says Gabe Zichermann, an author and gamification expert.